 Tositumomab can be harmful to an unborn baby whether the father or the mother receives this medication at the time of conception.
 Use effective birth control to prevent pregnancy during your treatment, whether you are a man or a woman.
 Continue using birth control for at least 12 months after you have received tositumomab.

-Tositumomab may pass into breast milk and could harm a nursing baby.
-If you are breast-feeding a baby, stop nursing before you receive treatment with tositumomab.
+Tositumomab can pass into breast milk and may harm a nursing baby.
+You should not breast-feed while you are using tositumomab.

 Some people treated with tositumomab later developed leukemia or other cancers.
 However, it has not been determined whether this medication actually increases the risk of causing other cancers.
 Talk with your doctor about your individual risk.